 - Full affirmation of creationism: Many Baptists affirm the literal interpretation of Genesis 1-2.
 The doctrine is often called “creationism” and its adherents “creationists.”
 Many believe Genesis’ description can be defended scientifically.
 They also see significant, insurmountable problems with Darwinian evolution.

 - A hybrid model: Other present-day Baptists hold to a hybrid perspective, which incorporates aspects of both worldviews.
-Adherents adopt elements of Darwinian evolution and attempt to meld them with Baptist convictions in a way that maintains the main principles of each worldview.
+Adherents adopt elements of Darwinian evolution and attempt to meld them with Baptist convictions to maintain the main principles of each worldview.

 - Full affirmation of Darwinian evolution: A small number of Baptists argue that Darwinian evolution is true in its entirety.
 Some argue that God guided the evolutionary process, while others accept the randomness reflected in the Darwinian hypothesis.